 - Illness or physical pain: An infectious disease or a painful physical condition might induce anxiety in your cat or aggravate it.

 - Trauma: Traumatic experience is a common cause of cat anxiety as well as fear.

 - Instability: Constant rehoming and separation from their pet parent or other family members creates a very unstable routine that can result in severe cat anxiety.

-- Lack of socialisation: If your cat is not exposed to a social environment during their socialisation period (7-12 weeks of age), they will be more prone to developing fear or anxiety.
+- Lack of socialization: If your cat is not exposed to a social environment during their socialization period (7-12 weeks of age), they will be more prone to developing fear or anxiety.

 TIP!
 Take preventative measures early on by exposing your cat to positive social situations when they are still young.
 Do not force them into situations that might induce fear!
 Make sure that the social environment is positive and welcoming for them.